ThomasNewton03/SH09-Team-Project/README.md

 - Quiz Complete Color: Ignore
 - Star: Ignore

 Next you will need to add the coordinates on the map.
-First you must open the Location-based-game scene which can be found Mapbox > Examples > PrefabScenes > Location-based-game.
+First you must open the Location-based-game scene which can be found Assets > Scenes > Location-basedGame.
 Once you have opened the scene go to the event spawner object scroll down to add component add the script spawn on map (NOTE: A new script must be added for each new GUNDAM), this will contain multiple field to fill in, do it as follows:
 - Map: click on the circle to the right of it and select the script named Map
 - Location strings: open the drop down and enter the Latitude and longitude coordinates you want the model to be at.